Who Is at Risk

 - Weakened immune systems (including people with AIDS)

 Anyone, whether they have existing health conditions or not, can develop severe illness from the flu.
-Anyone concerned about symptoms, discomfort or illness should consult a healthcare provider.
+Anyone concerned about symptoms, discomfort or illness should consult a physician or advanced practice provider.